 I found the ticket machines easy enough to use as well, as I could read the touch screen quite well when I was leaning in close to it.
 I had been worried that it might be difficult, so I was pleasantly surprised that they worked.
 I was using them so I could buy a ticket for my blind friend, mind you – I already have an Oyster Card, having bought one a few years ago, so for me it was simple getting through the barriers anyway.
 I do like the fact that those big yellow Oyster pads are so easy to see, it’s really helpful.
 I do have my card set up online to automatically top-up when necessary, but hopefully I can get a Freedom Pass (for free travel, as I’m eligible due to my disability) once I become an actual resident of the city in the future.

 So all in all, I was very happy getting around London on the Tube, and it was easy to guide my friend around as well.
 The apps I had were useful for planning routes, the signage in the stations made it easy to get around, and we had no trouble working out what stations to go to or how to change from one train to another.
 It was all pretty smooth.

-So that was a nice day, and I had a lovely break all in all, brief though it was.
-I’m very much looking forward to being able to explore London a lot more in the hopefully not-too-distant future, especially as I’m confident I can get around the place quite easily and confidently.
-The novelty of living there may wear off after a while, sure, but there’s so much to see, do, learn and enjoy there, so I can’t see myself getting bored!
+And I’m very much looking forward to being able to explore London a lot more in the hopefully not-too-distant future, especially as I’m confident I can get around the place quite easily and confidently.
+The novelty of living there may wear off after a while I guess, but there’s so much to see, do, learn and enjoy there, so I can’t see myself getting bored!